-Equipped with the Shopping List, your e-resume, and biography, PSC-RPM will develop assignment slates and engage flag officers or principal assistants in a dialog concerning Reserve captains and captains-select under their cognizance.
-We also start developing a list (candidate pool) for each billet; noting the names of Reserve captains and captains-select who requested particular billets on their e-resume, as well as, those who may be most competitive based on their assignment history and background.
+Equipped with the Shopping List and your e-resume, PSC-RPM will develop assignment slates.
+We also start developing a list (candidate pool) for each billet; noting the names of Reserve commanders and commanders-select who requested particular billets on their e-resume, as well as, those who may be most competitive based on their assignment history and background.